Get Involved

 Turn on the Haunches right

-Certification Test 3: Search Pattern and Formation
+Certification Test 3: Search Patterns, Formations, and Drill

 Certification Test 4: The LCCO MRU Timed Obstacle Course